South Africa's Telkom sells Mauritius IT business

-JOHANNESBURG South African fixed-line telecoms operator Telkom (TKGJ.J) has sold its loss-making Mauritius internet business, it said on Sunday, part of a turnaround plan that includes talks about the future of the group's mobile unit.
+JOHANNESBURG Dec 22 South African fixed-line telecoms operator Telkom has sold its loss-making Mauritius internet business, it said on Sunday, part of a turnaround plan that includes talks about the future of the group's mobile unit.

 The financial details were not disclosed.